gu-fan/riv.vim/README.rst

 See ``:h folding`` for more infos.

-Sections, lists, and blocks are folded automatically, And extra infos are provided.
+With Riv, Sections, lists, and blocks are folded automatically, And extra infos are provided.

 * Commands: